codxbrexx/FocusMaster/README.md

     ```bash
     cd backend
     npm install
-    cp .env.example .env # Configure your MONGO_URI and JWT_SECRET
+    # Create your .env file here based on the table above
     npm run dev
     ```

 3.  **Setup Frontend**
+    Open a new terminal window:
     ```bash
     cd frontend
     npm install
+    # Create your .env file here based on the table above
     npm run dev
     ```

-## 🎨 Design Philosophy

-FocusMaster is built with a **"Flow First"** design philosophy using standard aesthetic fonts like **Inter** for readability and **Space Grotesk** for impactful headings.
-The UI aims to be distraction-free yet visually rich.
+4.  **Access the App**
+    Open your browser and navigate to `http://localhost:5173` (or the port shown in your terminal).

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## 📄 License

-This project is licensed under the MIT License.
+Distributed under the MIT License.
+See `LICENSE` for more information.